chivandikwa/gatsby-casper/src/content/clean-architecture.md

 }
 ```

 The code shows how to consume the `Adapters/Infrastructure` in an ASP.NET Core application.
 The `SetupAdapter` method sets up the necessary adapters and initializes them with the services required for the application to work.
 The `ApplicationOptions` class is used to define options for the voucher generator adapter.
-The `VouchersController` is a sample ASP.NET Core controller that demonstrates flow of control.
+The `VouchersController` is a sample ASP.NET Core controller that demonstrates the flow of control.

 We have all the moving parts, what about the project structure?
 This is quite flexible, and a decision you can make based on your project context or preferences and can leverage onto other patterns and practices you may be using like CQRS (Command Query Responsibility Segregation), DDD (Domain Driven Design), Vertical Slices etc. The key thing is however to continue to respect the dependencies' rules.
 Let us look at an example project structure.

 ![](Clean-Architecture-Attachments/demo-dependency-diagram.png)

-We can observe that Domain is maximally stable as it has no outgoing dependencies but has incoming dependencies, which is desirable as this is our policy.
-Next, we have the Application that knows of the Domain, followed by two adapters VoucherGenerator and Persistence that know of the Domain, hence transitively know of the Domain.
+We can observe that the Domain is maximally stable as it has no outgoing dependencies but has incoming dependencies, which is desirable as this is our policy.
+Next, we have the Application that knows of the Domain, followed by two adapters VoucherGenerator and Persistence that know of the Domain and, hence transitively know of the Domain.
 Lastly, we have a Web Host that knows of both adapters, as it needs to bootstrap them, and therefore transitively knows of everything.
 This know-all scenario is expected for Application Hosts and Tests.

 Let's observe this again but with transitive references shown.